eloquent/confetti/README.md

 ## Transform streams

 The [TransformStream] class provides a simple way to create a [React stream] wrapper around a transform.
+It implements both [ReadableStreamInterface] and [WritableStreamInterface].
 Its usage is as follows:

 ```php
 use Eloquent\Confetti\TransformStream;